lardbit/nefarious/docs/USAGE.md

 - expand the season you want and check the specific episodes you want and then click the **Watch selected episodes** button and nefarious will begin searching for and downloading those episodes

 ### Manually searching for TV

+Sometimes you want more control about what torrent is chosen for download.

+*Only admin users will see this option*.

 - expand the season you want
 - click the **Manual** checkbox